geodaai/openassistant/website/docs/tools/duckdb-plugin.md

   modelProvider: 'openai',
   model: 'gpt-4',
   apiKey: 'your-api-key',
+  welcomeMessage:
-  welcomeMessage: 'Hi!
+    'Hi!
 I can help you analyze your data.
 What would you like to know?',
+  instructions:
-  instructions: "You are a data analyst who helps users query and analyze data.
-When users ask questions, translate them into SQL queries and explain the results in simple terms.",
+    'You are a data analyst who helps users query and analyze data.
+When users ask questions, translate them into SQL queries and explain the results in simple terms.',
   functions: [],
 };
 ```